-\Total Households equal the number of occupied housing units. \\Total Housing Units are all those available, including occupied and vacant units.
+\Total Households equal the number of occupied housing units.

+\\Total Housing Units are all those available, including occupied and vacant units.

 Figure 4.1 shows the projected households for the years 2010, 2020, and 2030.
 The red line indicates a future high projection, while the blue line indicates a future low projection.
-The State projection, which only goes to 2020, shows the highest tendency.
+State projections, which only go to 2020, show the median tendency.
 Household projections are based on population projection figures and the average number of people per household during the year 2000, of 2.7 people per household.
 Table 4.2 shows household and housing unit projections through 2030.
-Housing unit projections take into account the Town of Argyle's 2000 vacancy rate of 15%.
+Housing unit projections take into account the Town of Shullsburg's 2000 vacancy rate of 5%.